-- Heating and hot water Both space heating and hot water are provided by a Baxi gas combination boiler which is wall mounted and situated within the roof void.
-This boiler serves radiators throughout the property which incorporate thermostatically regulated valves.
-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Drainage Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Drainage Mains drainage is connected.
+Mains drainage is connected.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Fire, smoke and burglar alarms There is a smoke alarm within the entrance hallway.
+Fire, smoke and burglar alarms There are smoke alarms placed throughout the subject.
+There is a control panel for an intruder alarm situated within the entrance hallway.
+It has been assumed that the intruder alarm in is a good and working order.
+This should be confirmed.
 Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The new Fire and Smoke Alarm Standard came in to force in February 2022.
 This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
 The purchaser should satisfy themselves in this regard.
-Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+Any additional limits to inspection Our inspection of the roof void was severely restricted due to the presence of stored items, partial flooring and insulation materials at joist level.
+Our inspection of the floor surfaces throughout the property was restricted due to the presence of fitted floor coverings and furnishings.
+We did not gain access to any sub-floor area.
+Our inspection of many of the outbuildings was restricted due to the presence of stored items.
+We did not gain sight of valley roof coverings.
+An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.
 Normal maintenance is not treated as a repair for the purposes of the Single Survey.
-When a category 1 rating is provided this means the property must continue to be maintained in the normal way.
-Our inspection of the roof void was severely restricted due to the presence of partial flooring and insulation materials at joist level.
+When a category 1 rating is provided this means the property must continue to be maintained in the normal way. --